agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 };

-// Construct agent prior belief
+// Construct agent's prior.
+The latent state is just the reward function.
+// The "manifest" state is the agent's own location.

 // Combine manifest (fully observed) state with prior on latent state var getPriorBelief = function(startManifestState, latentStateSampler){